 Check The Contractor’s License

-The CSLB was established in 1929, and licenses and regulates contractors in the construction industry.
-Licenses have been issued sequentially since 1929, and can give you a good guide as to how long a contractor has been in business.
+The CSLB ( Contractors State License Board) was established in 1929, and licenses and regulates contractors in the construction industry.
+The CSLB has issued these licenses sequentially since 1929.
+Also, they can give you a good guide as to how long a contractor has been in business.

 California’s contractor licensing rules divide HVAC work into multiple classes, making it vital that your contractors cover all the bases.
 In addition to our C20 (HVAC) license, Air-Tro also holds licenses in C10 (Electrical Contracting), C36 (Plumbing) and C38 (Refrigeration).
 That means we can handle all the utilities that HVAC equipment must connect to for proper operation.
-If a project requires even more outside trades (framing , roofing, etc.) we also hold a B (General Contracting ) license, giving us the legal certification to manage any other trades on your project.
+If a project requires even more outside trades (framing, roofing, etc.) we also hold a B (General Contracting ) license.
+This gives us the legal certification to manage any other trades on your project.
 Air-Tro employs a full-time Professional Engineer (PE-Mechanical) for plan submittals if needed.